treasuryguild/treasury-dashboard/README.md

 ### Treasury Dashboard

-This is the current dashboard where contributors can go to view their rewards and the status of treasuries in their arganizations.
+This is the current dashboard where contributors can go to view their rewards and status of wallets in their organization.

 [https://treasuryguild.com](https://treasuryguild.com)